 If your friend can not answer these, you should probably wonder how much he really knows.

 This is not to say that you will never be approached with a penny stock tip that could possibly make you some money.
-Just fight off any impatience you feel to gobble up $50,000 worth, and apply the techniques in the earlier chapters of this book to do your own due diligence.
+Just fight off any impatience you feel to gobble up $50,000 worth, and as always with penny stocks, do your own due diligence.

 If you are getting involved while keeping this in mind, and you are willing to accept the risk, and you think you are buying in early enough, you may be able to turn some profit.
-However, everyone always thinks that they are in early enough, but they almost never are.
+However, everyone always thinks that they are in early enough with penny stocks, but they almost never are.

-If you ever are given specific prices that a stock is supposed to hit, you should immediately feel cautious.
-We are not talking about becoming a subscriber to PennyStocks.com and getting their target buy and sell prices that are based on research and calculations.
-We are talking about the tip you hear where your colleague is saying that "As soon as ABC gets the patent, the stock is going to hit $7.00!"
+If you ever are given specific prices that a penny stock is supposed to hit, you should immediately feel cautious.
+We are not talking about becoming a subscriber to PeterLeeds.com and getting our target buy and sell prices that are based on research and calculations.
+We're talking about the tip you hear where your colleague is saying that "As soon as ABC gets the patent, the stock is going to hit $7.00!"

 Firstly, the $7.00 number does not come from your colleague's research.
 It comes directly from the mouth of the promoter who started the rumor, because he will be selling at $5.50.
 He needs to make sure that all of his 'goats' are locked in, waiting for that last price spike while he unloads his shares.
 Without a target high-price as bait, profit-takers may erode his efforts before he skips town.